PierreDespereaux/Asyala/Source/Dialogue/Conversation 1.md

         Player: Did you have any friends?

-          Asya'la: When I was a cub the other kids didn't seem to fond of me.
+          Asya'la: When I was a cub the other children didn't seem to fond of me.
 I was a cat, many of them had never seen one of my kind before.
 I did have one good friend though.
-Her name was Sif, she saw that past my fur I was just like any of the other kids...
+Her name was Sif, she saw that past my fur I was just like any of the other children...
 I miss her dearly.

             Player: Did something happen to Sif?